 I read this book before discovering it is technically a ‘Christian’ book.
-I avoid religious-led books like the plague, as I’m not the least bit religious and find it quite off-putting to hear/read ‘from the blessings of God’ in these books.
+I avoid religious-led books like the plague.
+Mostly because I’m not the least bit religious and find it quite off-putting to hear/read ‘from the blessings of God’.
 But there wasn’t too much of that in Rachel Hollis’ books.
-Rachel was fairly down-to-earth and honest, and I enjoyed her take on addiction to Diet Coke and the process of adopting her daughter and having hope even when knocked down.
+Rachel was fairly down-to-earth and honest.
+And I enjoyed her take on addiction to Diet Coke.
+Plus the process of adopting her daughter and having hope even when knocked down.

 One of my all-time favourites.
-As someone is fascinated by social media at the best of times – obsessed by not with FYI – this was a great read.
+As someone who is fascinated by social media at the best of times.
+Obsessed by not with FYI – this was a great read.
 I bought it the second it was released and devoured it.
 There are great statistics, brilliant anecdotes and really good insight from Katherine.

-I’ve listened to the How to Fail podcast a few times, but I decided to listen to Elizabeth’s book on a whim and it was harrowing.
-The chapter on her miscarriage was so moving and heartbreaking that that’s all that I can truly remember about it.
+I’ve listened to the How to Fail podcast a few times, but I decided to listen to Elizabeth’s book on a whim.
+It was harrowing.
+The chapter on her miscarriage was particularly moving and heartbreaking.
 It’s a powerful book about the beauty of not reaching your dreams or changing your mind.

-Ruby was a runner-up on the Great British Bake Off and famously came out on Twitter after being criticised for ‘flirting’ with Paul Hollywood on the show.
+Ruby was a runner-up on the Great British Bake Off.
+And famously came out on Twitter after being criticised for ‘flirting’ with Paul Hollywood on the show.
 Her book is a light read on why we should eat whatever the hell we want because that’s what our bodies are craving and therefore it’s good for us.
 If you want a pizza, have it, if you want a vegetable, have it!
-Forget diets, which are bad for your mental health, and enjoy food for what it is.
+Forget diets, which are bad for your mental health.
+Enjoy food for what it is.

-Written by the editor of Elle magazine, this book focuses on the topic of discomfort and failure.
-To achieve anything you must enter your discomfort zone, because if there’s a part of you that isn’t scared, worried or unsure about a decision then it’s not worth making.
-Life is not meant to be easy, and the way to succeed is to push through discomfort and improve.
+Written by the editor of Elle magazine.
+This book focuses on the topic of discomfort and failure.
+To achieve anything you must enter your discomfort zone.
+If there’s a part of you that isn’t scared, worried or unsure about a decision then it’s not worth making.
+Life is not meant to be easy.
+And the way to succeed is to push through discomfort and improve.
 A brilliant personal development read for people thinking about their careers or about to make a big decision in life.

 And finally, a brilliant look at a much-neglected relationship we all have: friendship.
-This is a wonderful, easy, even some-what addictive read on friendship and the different friendships we’ll undoubtedly have throughout our lives.
-I love Kate’s writing and the topics of which she writes about and I can’t wait to see what she does next.
+This is a wonderful, easy, even somewhat addictive read on friendship.
+And the different friendships we’ll undoubtedly have throughout our lives.
+I love Kate’s writing and the topics of which she writes about.
+I can’t wait to see what she does next.

 What are your Top Personal Develop Books?
 Let me know in the comments below.